freenas/freenas-docs/userguide/intro.rst

 * The SNMP MIB has many improvements, including the ability to send SNMP traps for new alerts.

+* The system now sends an email when a scrub finishes.

 * `mmv <https://packages.debian.org/unstable/utils/mmv>`__
   has been added.
 It can be used from the command line to safely move or copy multiple files using patterns, without any unexpected